 - Google Meet recording requires all three of: a Business Standard+ plan, same-org membership as the organizer, and an enabled admin policy

-- External guests can't record even if either party is paying for a high-tier plan
+- External guests can't record even if either side is paying for a high-tier plan

-- First, try asking with a 5-second script for consent-based recording
+- First, try asking with a 5-second script — most hosts say yes if you lead with the purpose

-- When that doesn't work, record from your own Mac — it bypasses Meet's permission model entirely
+- When that doesn't work, record from your own Mac — it sidesteps Meet's permission model entirely

-- QuickTime works for video, but capturing internal audio requires virtual audio configuration
+- QuickTime works for video, but you need virtual audio (BlackHole) to capture the other side

 - A purpose-built Mac app like Qureco skips that setup and ignores Meet's plan/org rules

-Next time the record button isn't there in Meet, don't try to push the other side's domain or admin policy.
-Have your own Mac-side capture in place and the problem disappears.
+Next time the record button isn't there in Meet, you don't have to push the other side's domain or admin policy.
+Have a Mac-side capture in place by default — and the problem disappears.

 Qureco Screen Recorder